The Urban Studies Program Gordon Fellowship

 Applicants can be Urban Studies majors or minors finishing their 1st, 2nd, or 3rd year of study.
 You may apply if you are a 1st or 2nd year student who is strongly considering a major or minor in Urban Studies.
 Preference will be given to Urban Studies majors.
 We strongly encourages applications from students who are members of groups underrepresented in careers in urban studies fields.
 Recipients of the Gordon Fellowship award may not receive any concurrent funding or compensation for their proposed internships.

 Due Monday, April 4th, 2022.
 See link below for on line application.
 The application asks for a statement of purpose that includes:

 1) a description of activities that the intern will undertake during the summer experience;

 2) how the proposed internship supports the mission of the Gordon Fellowship – contributing to improving the quality of urban life; and

 3) how the internship will contribute to the student’s scholarly, activist, creative, and/or professional aims.

 The application also requires the student to attach a letter from the internship organization acknowledging its willingness to take on an intern carrying out the described activities.
 Finally, provide the names and contact information of two academic and/or professional references.
 The Urban Studies Program will make every effort to notify selected students by mid-March.

-Will be held in the Urban Studies Office (426 McNeil Building, 3718 Locust Walk) on Tuesday, January 28th starting at noon.
+Will be held in the Urban Studies Office (426 McNeil Building, 3718 Locust Walk) the first week of February.
 Lunch will be served!

 Students without a site in mind are encouraged to consult with Elaine Simon to discuss ideas and strategies for identifying a placement.
 Please write to email@example.com to indicate your interest, or with any questions.